 (i) is suing the sheriff in respect of anything done or omitted to be done by the sheriff or his officers in the execution of any judgment of the Court.

+[Rule 2 amended in Gazette 28 Jun 2011 p.
+2554.]

 3. Court has a discretion

 The granting of security shall be in the discretion of the Court, and in determining whether an order should be made the Court shall take into consideration —